Skip to content

 • mtsms_id (integer) - The ID of the charged SMS to refund.

-• msisdn (integer) - The MSISDN the charged messages was sent to.
+• msisdn (integer) - The MSISDN the charged messages were sent to.

 • callback_url (string) - Optional URL for getting status of the refund.